 – Target marketing or target lists that are off

-– The absence of a sales / CRM system to provide the salesperson with easy access to customer and prospect data.
+– The absence of a / CRM system to provide the person with easy access to customer and prospect data.

-When things are not working out as planned the normal tendency of the driver/salesperson is to blame the car.
+When things are not working out as planned the normal tendency of the driver/person is to blame the car.
 In general however this is not a productive strategy.

-Either the ‘challenges relating to the performance of the car’ can be; a call for individual ingenuity and creative problem solving among sales teams, or simply an excuse to start blaming others.
-The later is divisive and counter-productive, besides it is unlikely to boost sales or win friends.
-The former, well it is positive, constructive and can actually help to drive sales.
+Either the ‘challenges relating to the performance of the car’ can be; a call for individual ingenuity and creative problem solving among teams, or simply an excuse to start blaming others.
+The later is divisive and counter-productive, besides it is unlikely to boost or win friends.
+The former, well it is positive, constructive and can actually help to drive .

 The ‘limits’ or constraints exist to test the driver / seller’s agility, creativity, determination and skill.
 Perhaps the steering is not as responsive as the driver would like, or the suspension appears a little soft for the track conditions.
 The driver has no choice mid-race than to compensate for these factors and adjust their driving style accordingly.